 me•lo•dic fig•ure (mĕ-lŏdʼĭk fĭgʼyǝr) n.
 1. Any group of notes that forms a smaller gesture within a melody, akin to a clause or phrase within a sentence.
 2. A short melodic pattern with a recognizable rhythm and profile, used to compose an entire phrase, section, or movement; also called a “motive.”
 3. A stock melodic pattern used when improvising, also called a “lick.”
 4. A decorative and usually repetitive pattern that fills out an underlying musical line, also called “figuration.”
 5. A distinct yet ubiquitous melodic pattern, common to dozens, even thousands of melodies.

-When we look closely at each definition, we see that they’re hardly synonyms.
+The closer we look at each definition, the less they seem like synonyms.
 Each one describes some special way that the littler bits of melody can behave.
 Still, some musicians see no problem in using the term “figure” as a catchall phrase.
 And that’s a fair choice.
-But for anyone who wants to add more variety to their melodic toolbox, this blog will help.
+But for anyone who wants to add more tools to their melodic toolbox, this blog will help.

 [1] “Melodic figure” can refer to any group of notes that forms a smaller gesture within a melodic phrase.